Together in Christ: 'Greater Works?!' — John 14:12-14

 Key Thought

-I am unsure why we often gloss over this statement and write it off as hyperbole.
-Maybe we excuse ourselves from expecting much from this promise by saying Jesus only made it to His apostles or the first-century church?
-Maybe in a world where something that seems too good to be true can't be?
+I am unsure why we often gloss over these promises by Jesus and write them off as hyperbole.
+Maybe we excuse ourselves from expecting much from these promises by saying Jesus made them only to His apostles or the first-century church.
+Maybe in a world where there's something that seems too good to be true, we believe it can't be true.
 Maybe our ministry failures and personal lives lead us to disbelieve or ignore this promise.
 I want to be both a troubling voice and a comforting voice.

-I want to trouble us enough to realize we cannot dismiss this promise so quickly or the responsibilities that go with it.
-Paul's words that close His prayer in Ephesians 3:14-21 will not allow us to ignore Jesus' promise.
-I believe Paul penned this close to his famous prayer with the help of the Spirit to remind us of Jesus' promise in John 14:12.
-Remember what he prayed?
+I want to trouble us enough to realize we cannot dismiss these promises or the responsibilities that go with them so quickly.
+Paul's words that close His prayer [1] will not allow us to ignore Jesus' promise.
+I believe Paul penned this close to his famous prayer with the help of the Spirit to remind us of Jesus' promise in today's verses.
+Remember what Paul prayed:

 Now all glory to God, who is able, through his mighty power at work within us, to accomplish infinitely more than we might ask or think.
 Glory to him in the church and in Christ Jesus through all generations forever and ever!
 Amen.
 [2]

-I also want to bring comfort and remind us that the promises of the Helper, the Comforter, the Counselor, and the Advocate [2] we have in the Holy Spirit assures us of this power inside us.
-In addition, Jesus promises that all the Godhead, Father-Son-Spirit, make their home in us and won't leave us.
-[3] This powerful presence empowered a bunch of "loose lugnuts" [4] we call apostles to turn the world upside down for Jesus.
-[5] Of course, they did this because Jesus was faithful to His promise to pour out the Holy Spirit on them, [6] and to us, [7] with power to do what He called us to do.
+I also want to bring comfort and remind us that the promises of the Helper, the Comforter, the Counselor, and the Advocate [3] we have in the Holy Spirit assure us of this power inside us and for us.
+Jesus promises that all the Godhead, Father-Son-Spirit, make their home in us and won't leave us.
+[4] This powerful presence empowered a bunch of "loose lug nuts" [5] we call apostles to begin a movement that would include missionaries who would turn the world upside down for Jesus.
+[6] Of course, they did this because Jesus was faithful to His promise to pour out the Holy Spirit on them, [7] and to us, [8] with power to do what He called us to do.

 Jesus is our Lord, Savior, Friend, and indwelling presence.
 Let's believe Him — despite what current circumstances may suggest — when He promised us:

-[2] These are English words frequently used to translate παράκλητον — paraklaeton — a Greek word that catches up all of our words in its meaning and nuances.
+[3] These are English words frequently used to translate the Greek word παράκλητον — paraklaeton — in different versions of the New Testament (for example, John 14:26).
+It is a Greek word that catches up all of our English words in its meaning and nuances.

 [4] John 14:16-17, 21, 23; Romans 8:32-39.